Infertility: Males

 Male infertility is defined as the inability of a male to make a fertile female pregnant, for a minimum of at least one year of unprotected intercourse.
 Male infertility is estimated to contribute to 35% of infertility in couples.
 There are multiple causes for male infertility including endocrine disorders (usually due to hypogonadism) at an estimated 2% to 5%, sperm transport disorders at 5%, primary testicular defects (which includes abnormal sperm parameters without any identifiable cause) at 65% to 80% and idiopathic (where an infertile male has normal sperm and semen parameters) at 10% to 20%.

 The main cause of male infertility is low semen quality.
 In men who have the necessary reproductive organs to procreate, infertility can be caused by low sperm count due to endocrine problems, drugs, radiation, or infection.
 There may be testicular malformations, hormone imbalance, or blockage of the man's duct system.
 Although many of these can be treated through surgery or hormonal substitutions, some may be indefinite.

 Infertility associated with viable, but immotile sperm may be caused by primary ciliary dyskinesia.
-The sperm must provide the zygote with DNA, centrioles, and activation factor for the embryo to develop.
+The sperm must provide the zygote with DNA, centrioles, and an activation factor for the embryo to develop.
 A defect in any of these sperm structures may result in infertility that will not be detected by semen analysis.
 Antisperm antibodies cause immune infertility.
 Cystic fibrosis can lead to infertility in men by blocking the vas deferens.

 Adeno-associated virus infection has been linked to poor sperm quality and may contribute to male infertility, based on small observational studies.

 Unexplained infertility

-In the US, up to 15% of infertile couples have unexplained infertility, in which no identifiable cause is found. polymorphisms in folate pathway genes may be a cause for fertility complications in some women with unexplained infertility.
+In the US, up to 15% of infertile couples have unexplained infertility, in which no identifiable cause is found.
+Polymorphisms in folate pathway genes may be a cause for fertility complications in some women with unexplained infertility.
 Epigenetic modifications in sperm may also be responsible for unexplained infertility.

 In animals

-Many other mammals experience infertility.
-Hybrid animals are usually infertile, due to their odd number of chromosomes.
+Hybrid animals may have sex-linked infertility, as observed in Haldane's Rule.
+This phenomenon is likely due to harmful, recessive genes being expressed in individuals with different chromosomes, which reduces fitness and causes infertility.

 Diagnosis

 If both partners are young and healthy and have been trying to conceive for one year without success, a visit to a physician or women's health nurse practitioner (WHNP) could help to highlight potential medical problems earlier rather than later.
-The doctor or WHNP may also be able to suggest lifestyle changes to increase the chances of conceiving.
+The doctor or WHNP may be able to suggest lifestyle changes to increase the chances of conceiving.

 However, there are instances where couples should seek reproductive counseling after only 6 months of trying for a pregnancy: